We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-Battleaxe +0 points · almost 8 years ago
+Battleaxe +0 points · about 8 years ago

 Face mask didn't work for me.
 I'd always end up opening my mouth and making horrible noises.
 Ended up with a nose mask and a chin strap to keep my mouth closed.